Client

 Externally the stock brick facades have been painted black, alongside a mural around the principal entrance designed by Maddison Graphic and executed by Jane-lee Palmer and Keir Ralph, creating a strong presence on the street.
 This graphic presence continues inside framing the entrance sequence to the workspace and creating a bold identity.

-The workspace is now nearing completion and will be launched soon under the name 'The Coalface’, referencing the former railway coal depot that once occupied the site.
+The workspace is now nearing completed and has been launched under the name 'The Coalface’, referencing the former railway coal depot that once occupied the site.

 View of the workspace reception